raspberrypilearning/from-me-to-you/en/step_6.md

 ![Show web address](images/from-me-webaddress.png){:width="400px"}

 Now copy the web address.
 To do this, you can:
-+ write down the webaddress and give it to the person who you've made the digital card for.
++ write down the web address and give it to the person who you've made the digital card for.
-+ OR you can message via email, whatsapp, email or use a social media platform to share the web address.
-Copy and paste the web address in the browser search bar.
-Depending on the device you are using you can copy using the keys **command** and **C**.

-Remember, people can see and engagewithyour project on a mobile device**
++ Or, you can copy the web address and paste it into an email.

 **Tip:** You can access completed Scratch projects on a computer or mobile device.